The global skills shortage is ongoing.

 Many employers are not offering workers learning and development opportunities even though 45% of workers say they would stay at their company longer if it invested in their growth.[1]

 Skills-based hiring is a proven strategy to locate, retain, and develop skilled workers.
-In fact, our report, the State of Skills-Based Hiring 2023, found that 73% of employers globally are using skills-based hiring to identify talent.
+In fact, The State of Skills-Based Hiring 2024 found that 81% of employers globally are using skills-based hiring to identify talent.

 But do Asian-Pacific (APAC) countries, where the bulk of the world’s working population lives, fit into this?